isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-april.md

 ### <a name="summary"></a>Samenvatting

 Vanaf 1 april 2020 is een nieuwe Office 365 E1-proefversie beschikbaar voor aankoop in CSP.
-De aanbieding is beschikbaar gesteld in de prijslijst om de recente toename in extern werken aan te pakken.
+De aanbieding is beschikbaar gesteld op de prijslijst om de recente toename in extern werken aan te pakken.

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep